Niuskir/orbitals/README.md

 6) This set of vertices and faces is then used to create Blender meshes and objects representing the probability of finding the electron in a hydrogen atom at the given quantum state and isolevel.
 7) The extension automatically creates for each iso level a separate material with a customized transparency + color such that you can visualize in 3D where the electron is most likely to be found

-To execute the Extension in the Blender Viewport: Add > Mesh > Generate Electron Orbitals
+To execute the Extension: Blender Viewport: Add > Mesh > Generate Electron Orbitals

 ---